← Back to Danger Theory

 Signature ID

-AI identifies unique DAMP "fingerprints" for diseases.
+AI identifies unique DAMP fingerprints for specific diseases.

 3